Programie/BorgHelper/README.md

 It is possible to use shell syntax like `$()` in aliases (as done with `$(date +%Y-%m-%d_%H:%M)` in the example configuration bellow).
 The full borg command is passed to your shell.

+## Additional commands

+Borg Helper has some additional commands which wrap around Borg.

+### list-archives

+The `list-archives` command can be used to search for specific paths or pattern in all archives of a specific repository.

+The usage of the command is quite simple: `borg-helper.py my-repository list-archives`

+The command will list all files in all archives of the specified repository.
+You might specify any arguments also available in `borg list`, like the path to see which archives contain a specific path.

+Example: `borg-helper.py my-repository list-archives some/path/inside/the/backup`

 ## Example configuration

 ```json